opatiny/chemexper-internship-workbook/dailyReports.md

     - HTTP request node
     - switch node
     - bot is fetching data on the web page and can show some of it when asked with various commands

+### 2020.05.06

+- finished @annoyingWeatherMasterBot
+- learned how to push data to influxdb from node-red
+- started creating a dashboard using nodered dashboard to show past weather data in four cities